Sombrero Galaxy

 The Sombrero Galaxy (also known as Messier Object 104, M104 or NGC 4594) is a peculiar galaxy of unclear classification in the constellation borders of Virgo and Corvus, being about 9.55 Mpc from the Milky Way galaxy.
 It is a member of the Virgo II Groups, a series of galaxies and galaxy clusters strung out from the southern edge of the Virgo Supercluster.
 It has an isophotal diameter of approximately 29.09 to 32.32 kpc, making it slightly larger than the Milky Way.

 It has a bright nucleus, an unusually large central bulge, and a prominent dust lane in its outer disk, which from Earth is viewed almost edge-on.
-The dark dust lane and the bulge give it the appearance of a sombrero hat (thus the name).
+The dark dust lane and the bulge give it the appearance of a sombrero hat.
 Astronomers initially thought the halo was small and light, indicative of a spiral galaxy; but the Spitzer Space Telescope found that the halo was significantly larger and more massive than previously thought, indicative of a giant elliptical galaxy.

 The galaxy has an apparent magnitude of +8.0, making it easily visible with amateur telescopes, and is considered by some authors to be the galaxy with the highest absolute magnitude within a radius of 10 megaparsecs of the Milky Way.
 Its large bulge, central supermassive black hole, and dust lane all attract the attention of professional astronomers.